- New rollocking single ‘Let it Rain’ has hit radio and is grabbing great reviews

-- New album ‘Le Rayon Vert’ out in September, mixed and produced by Howard Bargroff
+- New album ‘Le Rayon Vert’ mixed and produced by multiple BAFTA-winner Howard Bargroff

-Rich Webb will be bringing their eclectic blend of Americana and garage rock back to the UK, Germany and Switzerland in the second half of 2018 to launch new album ‘Le Rayon Vert’.
+Rich Webb will be bringing their electric blend of Americana, garage rock and offbeat gothic tales back to the UK, Germany and Switzerland in October to support ‘Let it Rain’ and new album ‘Le Rayon Vert’.

-Expect primal country-tinged dirty rock, devil’s rib bone rhythms and scorching leads strung like delicious party lights around Webb’s offbeat story-telling.
+Expect primal, country-tinged dirty rock, devil’s rib bone rhythms and scorching leads strung like delicious party lights around Webb’s offbeat story-telling – Rock on the Radar, UK

-Acclaim for previous releases include 4* from Rolling Stone for The Girl Who Laughed Too Much, while follow-up ‘Overboard’ topped that throughout Europe.
-Radio hits include ‘Don’t Feel So Sad’ and ‘Gone Gone Gone’, and shows from the large (Amsterdam’s Melkweg, Saarbrucken Castle), to the small (and superbly elegant Café Vinyl, Germany), to the venues less travelled (KAMA, Kampot, Cambodia).
+Previous Rich Webb release The Girl Who Laughed Too Much scored 4* in Rolling Stone, while follow-up Overboard topped that throughout Europe.
+The band has delivered roaring shows from the large (Amsterdam’s Melkweg and Germany’s Saarbrucken Castle), to the small (and superbly elegant Café Vinyl, Germany), to the venues less travelled (KAMA, Kampot, Cambodia).

-You may have seen him recently in Germany, France, Switzerland, Austria, the UK, Australia, the Netherlands or Cambodia, and I doubt you would forget it if you had.
+You may have seen them recently in Germany, France, Switzerland, Austria, the UK, Australia, the Netherlands or Cambodia, and I doubt you would forget it if you had.

 Just make sure you catch the band this time too.